M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Experimental Validation

-\parhead{Pruning Results.} Figure~\ref{fig:oneshot-rn50} shows the Top-5 accuracy of one-shot ResNet50 pruned models for L-OBS, GMP, WoodFisher, and M-FAC, where our method is executed with a parameter setting that is infeasible for WoodFisher due to the required computational and storage costs.
-(We use Top-5 accuracy for this experiment following~\cite{2017-dong}.)
-We note the improved accuracy of global methods relative to L-OBS and layer-wise magnitude pruning, and the fact that the Fisher approximation yields consistently better results relative to the global magnitude.
+\parhead{Oneshot Pruning.} Figure~\ref{fig:oneshot-rn50} shows the Top-5 accuracy of one-shot ResNet50 pruned models for L-OBS, GMP, WoodFisher, and M-FAC, where our method is executed with a parameter setting that is infeasible for WoodFisher due to the required computational and storage costs.
+(We use Top-5 accuracy to compare with~\cite{2017-dong}.)
+We note the improved accuracy of global methods relative to layer-wise, and that the Fisher approximation yields consistently better results relative to global magnitude.
 This suggests that a better approximation of the Fisher inverse also yields better pruning results, and is in line with the loss approximation study of~\citep{2020-singh}.

-Generally, we found that estimating using more gradients always improves results, until saturation.
-However, for some models, smaller block sizes sometimes yield better results for a fixed number of gradients, presumably due to gradient scaling effects.
+Generally, we found that estimation using more gradients always improves results, until saturation.
+Interestingly, increasing the block size does not necessarily improve results, for some models, smaller block sizes sometimes yield better results for a fixed number of gradients.

 Figure~\ref{fig:gradual-mobilenet} examines the effect of the improvement in one-shot pruning accuracy at each step of pruning, on the final result, when pruning MobileNetV1-STR gradually to $89\%$ sparsity.
 WoodFisher uses block size $10K$, and $m = 400$ gradients, while M-FAC uses the same block size but $m = 4000$ gradients.
 Executing WoodFisher with the same parameters would be extremely slow.
-Note the gap in one-shot accuracy following each pruning step: this translates in the final accuracy gap of more than 1\% even after the extensive fine-tuning.
+Note the gap in one-shot accuracy following each pruning step: this translates in the final accuracy gap of more than 1\% even after the extensive fine-tuning phase.

-Table~\ref{tab:gradual-sota} presents gradual pruning results for MobileNetV1-STR/ImageNet at 89\% sparsity and ResNet50/ImageNet at 95\% sparsity, relative to other state-of-the-art methods.
-M-FAC outperforms previous methods in the case of MobileNetV1-STR by more than 1.1\% Top-1 accuracy.
-Further, despite using $10 \times$ more gradients to estimate the empirical Fisher, the per-step pruning cost of M-FAC is $> 6 \times$ lower than WoodFisher's as can be seen in Table~\ref{tab:pruning-speed} (for the same parameter settings M-FAC is $> 100\times$ faster).
-The ResNet50 results show similar gains, but by smaller margins.
+\parhead{Gradual Pruning Comparisons.} Table~\ref{tab:gradual-sota} presents gradual pruning results for MobileNetV1-STR/ImageNet at 89\% sparsity and ResNet50/ImageNet at 95\% sparsity, relative to other state-of-the-art methods.
+M-FAC outperforms previous methods in the case of MobileNetV1-STR by more than 1.5\% Top-1 accuracy.
+Further, despite using $10 \times$ more gradients to estimate the empirical Fisher, the per-step pruning cost of M-FAC is $> 6 \times$ lower than WoodFisher's as can be seen in Table \ref{tab:pruning-speed} (for the same parameters settings M-FAC is $> 100\times$ faster).
+The ResNet50 results show smaller gains.